Austin Building, second floor

 Note: These policies to return funds due to withdrawal or dropped courses may be modified at any time without prior notice in order to comply with laws, regulations, policies or guidelines:

-(Also see Academic Programs and Policies - Withdrawal From the University elsewhere in this bulletin.)
+(Also see Academic Programs and Policies - Withdrawal From the University.)
 A student officially withdrawing from the university is eligible for refund of tuition and certain fees according to the following schedule:

 Dropped Course Refunds

-Residence Life: A student who lives on campus must maintain a $100 deposit with the Residence Life Department for as long as she or he lives on campus.
+Residence Life: A student who lives on campus must maintain a $100 deposit with the Residence Life Department for as long as she/he lives on campus.

 General Deposit (Sec.
 54.502 TEX.
 ED.
 CODE): Each student enrolled in the university must make a general deposit of $100.
 This deposit is subject to charges for property loss, damage and breakage for which the student is responsible, and to cover any other amounts owed by the student to SFA.
 The deposit, less charges, will be returned to the student within 180 days of withdrawal or graduation, or upon request if the student is no longer enrolled at SFA.
 Any general deposit that remains without call for refund for a period of four years from the date of last attendance of the student making the deposit shall be forfeited.